 Remember, you can always use a proposal template to make everything faster.
 You can get started writing one today using Prospero.

-Either way, let us know in the comments which tips help you to win a web design proposal!
+Either way, let us know in the comments which tips help you to win a website design proposal!